-Rec.
-Recommendation Critical 1 / Important 2 Accepted?
+Rec. no. Recommendation Critical / Important Accepted?
 (Yes/No) Title of responsible individual Implementation date Client comments 1 MINUSCA should ensure that field offices: (a) are provided with guidance on development of annual work plans and that they include measurable outputs and targets, and achievement of plans are systematically monitored and reported on; and (b) have developed, in consultation with relevant substantive components, plans to implement the Mission's strategy to reduce threats posed by armed groups and their progress is monitored.
 Important Yes Senior Planning Officer; Field Offices Coordinator (FOC) 1/03/2021 The Strategic Planning Unit (SPU), in coordination with Field Coordination, will support the elaboration of field office and section work plans.
 SPU will also coordinate and lead on the drafting of a revised comprehensive mission strategy to reduce the threat posed by armed groups.
 Through the Comprehensive Performance Assessment System (CPAS), SPU will also continue to assess progress in overall mandate implementation.
 2 MINUSCA should share the benefits of the Bouar Communication and Operation Centre project and consider implementing such a mechanism in other field offices to enhance coordination among the military, police, substantive and support teams, as well as with the United Nations County Team.
-Important Yes Head of Office (HoO); 15/09/21 in overall mandate implementation.
-While this Recommendation is relevant to improve Mission coherence in standardizing DPOs Guidance Mission-wide, sharing information and best practices on Bouar Communication and Operation Centre (BoCO) conduction and organization can only be implemented if and when BoCO is operational.
-Following is the planned schedule proposed by the HoO:
+Important Yes Head of Office (HoO); 15/09/21

-1 Critical recommendations address those risk issues that require immediate management attention.
+&lt;sup>1 Critical recommendations address those risk issues that require immediate management attention.
 Failure to take action could have a critical or significant adverse impact on the Organization.

-2 Important recommendations address those risk issues that require timely management attention.
+$^{2}$ Important recommendations address those risk issues that require timely management attention.
 Failure to take action could have a high or moderate adverse impact on the Organization.

-Rec.
-Recommendation Critical 1 / Important 2 Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments 3 MINUSCA should review and provide resources necessary to strengthen safety and security measures at the Bouar Field Important Yes Sector Engineer; alternate: Electromechanical 18/11/2020, ongoing activity, as and when 1.
-Inform Best Practices about the different aspects related to the building of BoCO; 2.
-Construction timeline: a.
-Phase I: ending 15/08/20: development of concept and approvals; b.
-Phase II: 02/01/21 - 30/04/21: construction and norms development; and c.
-Phase III: 15/04/21 - 01/07/21: simulations and operation.
-3. Share information on how BoCO was constructed and operates with other FOs: 15/09/21.
-Engineering is working closely with United Nations Department of Safety and Security (UNDSS) to Office. technician Deputy Chief Security Adviser required implement a practical and phased actionable plan.
+Rec. no. Recommendation Critical / Important Accepted?
+(Yes/No) Title of responsible individual Implementation date Client comments χ.
+Inform Best Practices about the different aspects related to the building of BoCO; Construction timeline: Phase I: ending 15/08/20: development of concept and approvals; Phase II: 02/01/21 - 30/04/21: construction and norms development; and Phase III: 15/04/21 - 01/07/21: simulations and operation.
+Share information on how BoCO was constructed and operates with other FOs: 15/09/21.
+3 MINUSCA should review and provide resources necessary to strengthen safety and security measures at the Bouar Field Office.
+Important Yes Sector Engineer; alternate: Electromechanical technician Deputy Chief Security Adviser 18/11/2020, ongoing activity, as and when required Engineering is working closely with United Nations Department of Safety and Security (UNDSS) to implement a practical and phased actionable plan.
 Safe room: a safe haven has been established.
 Photo attached.
 Perimeter lighting: Completed are 25 Flood Lights around the Integrated Personnel Accommodation Camp (IPAC), 20 flood lights at the US camp, 23 flood lights around the Spanish camp, and 12 around European Union Training Mission (EUTM) camp.